hugsy/ctfhub/docs/build.md

 ### Edit the file to your need
 $ docker compose -f scripts/proxy/docker-compose.yml -f ./docker-compose.yml up -d --build
 ```

+Note that the example env file have default variables that may not suit your environment.
+Adjust them to your needs.

 ## Deploy your instance for Excalidraw